12 Amazing Things to Do in Florence with Kids (2023)

 Florence is a magical city.
 The red clay rooftops, cobblestone streets, and piazzas around every corner enchant visitors once they step out the door of the train station.
 Artwork and architecture from some of the most renowned masters of the Renaissance (Michelangelo, Raphael, and Botticelli to name a few) adorn this beautiful city.
-One each visit to the city I fall in love a little more, and my guess is you will too.
-These are our favorite things to do when visiting Florence with kids.
+On each visit to the city, I fall in love a little more, and my guess is you will too.
+These are our favorite things to do in Florence with kids.

 Arriving in Florence by train

 The Florence train station, Santa Maria Novella, is extremely manageable.
 If you only plan on visiting Florence for 1 day (which I wouldn’t recommend, as there is too much to see), there is a “left luggage” area where you can leave your bags while exploring the city.